Quick Links

 To ensure high standards of teaching and learning in geography, we implement a curriculum that is progressive throughout the whole school.
 Geography is taught discretely, but links are made where relevant, for example studying The River Nile in Year 4 Geography and locating where in the world Egypt is during their longitude and latitude topic, which links to their History lessons on the Ancient Egyptians.
 The curriculum focuses on the key knowledge and skills stated in the National Curriculum.
 At Bromham Primary, we ensure that geography has the same importance given to it as the core subjects, as we feel it is important in enabling all children to gain knowledge in all subjects, as we continue to recognise that all our students have unique potentials.

 The geography curriculum at Bromham Primary is based upon the 2014 Primary National Curriculum in England, which provides a broad framework and outlines the knowledge and skills taught in each Key Stage.
 To enhance this, we have developed a curriculum based on research of Sweller’s Cognitive load theory and Ebbinghaus forgetting curve, which supports the theory behind the design of our curriculum.
-We block units to ensure we revisit and retrieve information throughout the years in order to move information taught from their working memory to their long term memory, through designing ways to build schema to support their retention of key knowledge across the curriculum.
+We block units throughout the year, ensuring that units are revisited at different points in the year to ensure we can retrieve information in order to move information taught from their working memory to their long-term memory, through designing ways to build schema to support their retention of key knowledge across the curriculum.
 The curriculum links theory from Rosenshine, 2012, principles of instruction.
-The teachers model and sequence new learning, to be able to return weekly, monthly and then yearly.
 They scaffold and guide learning, before checking for understanding.
 In geography, we also use the power of dual coding through knowledge organisers and learning strips to support children’s retention and recall of information.
 We also focus on essential vocabulary and concepts.
-Vocabulary pages are used to draw attention to Tier 2 and 3 vocabulary covered throughout the curriculum.

 Geography teaching focuses on enabling children to think as geographers.
 A variety of teaching approaches are used based on the teacher’s judgement.